The Heritage Foundation: Project 2025

-Project Esther

-Project Esther is an effort by the Heritage Foundation to suppress pro-Palestinian protests and what the group claims is antisemitism.
-It has been criticized by journalist Steve Rabey for actually incorporating antisemitic tropes into its own rhetoric, and for failing to address right-wing antisemitism.
-Critics have said its ultimate aim is to paint groups critical of Israel as Hamas associates.
+Paul Dans, the former director of the political initiative’s launch in April 2022 until August 2024, is known as the "architect of Project 2025".
+On July 30, 2024, Dans announced he was stepping down from his position as Director of Project 2025 at the Heritage Foundation in the wake of public criticism from President Trump.
+In a statement, Heritage stated that the decision to part ways was mutual and due to strategic differences, clarifying reports that Dans had been terminated over issues of alleged misconduct.
+Days before Dans stepped down, he appeared on a podcast run by Tenet Media, a company that was found to have received funding from Russia Today and was ultimately used to promote Russian propaganda.

 Other initiatives

 Publications

 The Heritage Foundation publishes The Insider, a quarterly magazine about public policy.
 In 1995, the Heritage Foundation in participation with National Review, started Townhall, a conservative website.
 The site separated from Heritage in 2005 and was subsequently acquired by Salem Communications.

 Index of Dependence

 Beginning in 2002, the Heritage Foundation began publishing "Index of Dependence", an annual report on federal government programs in five areas: housing, health care and welfare, retirement, higher education, and rural and agricultural services that, in its view, constrain private sector or local government alternatives and impact the dependence of individuals on the federal government.
 The 2010 edition of the "Index of Dependence" concluded that the number of Americans who pay nothing in federal personal income taxes and the number who rely on government services have both increased measurably, and that, over the prior eight years, Americans' dependence on government had grown by almost 33 percent.
 In February 2012, the foundation's conclusions were challenged by Rex Nutting of MarketWatch, who wrote that the report was "misleading" and "alarmist", that the percentage of Americans "dependent" upon government had remained essentially the same as it was in the 1980s, and that a small increase was attributable to the Great Recession and an aging population with proportionally more retirees.